 WordPress password can be easily changed via “Lost Password” WordPress login form.
 However, if the WordPress account has no way of accessing his email address, changing the password using this mechanism can be impossible.
 In such cases, the job of updating a WordPress account password can only be managed by a system administrator with full privileges to MySQL database daemon.

-In this guide we will show you how to reset a WordPress account password via MySQL command line in Linux.
+In this guide, we will show you how to reset a WordPress account password via the MySQL command line in Linux.

 Before logging in to MySQL/MariaDB database service, first create a MD5 Hash version of the new password that will be assigned to the account, by issuing the below command.